 In an episodic story, you will have a conflict engine that provides a new story each time you return.
 In Firefly, they get new jobs and have to fly off to another planet.
 That conflict is the new story for each week, and it keeps it exciting.

 But episodic story telling can become stale.
-It can feel dull and repetitive, because each episode you know they’ll have a new mission, and at the end of the story it’ll be completed.
+It can feel dull and repetitive.
+The formula for each episode means they’ll have a new mission, and at the end of the story it’ll be completed.
 Even a show as brilliant as Firefly needs an extra hook.
 Something that fuels the desire to return for more, on top of the episodic excitement.

 In Firefly there are several extra hooks, but the Unresolved Sexual Tension between Mal Reynolds and Inara Serra is a dominant one.
-It is ever present in every interaction between them, and surges in importance at moments to add extra tension, such as in the episode Our Mrs Reynolds when Inara is suspicious of Saffron.
+It is ever present in every interaction between them.
+Sometimes, it’s in the background.
+Other tims it surges in importance, such as in the episode Our Mrs Reynolds when Inara is suspicious of Saffron.

 Every time their Unresolved Sexual Tension is pushed to the forefront, there’s the chance they will act on it.
 Every time they are sparking off one another, casting sad and hopeful gazes in each other’s direction, there’s the chance one of them will make the move.
 The chance one of them will make a step forward.
 There’s hope, excitement.
 The audience might FINALLY get what they want.